ChrisDizenzo/tictactoe/README.md

 ## Getting Started

-> Note: before proceeding make sure you have read the documentation: [here](https://firebase.google.com/docs)
+> Note: If you wish to add features there is [documentation](https://firebase.google.com/docs) that can help

 1. Clone this repo locally